EvoEMD: cosmic evolution with an early matter-dominated era: Model files for the leptogenesis model

-\begin{cpp} // Parameters.cpp #include "Parameters.h"
+\begin{cpp} // ==================================== Parameters.cpp ==================================== #include "Parameters.h"

-// We assign the name ``GammaN1'' to this parameter which will be used to retrieve the parameter. param_GammaN1::param_GammaN1() : Parameter_Base("GammaN1") { // Register the dependencies // GammaN1 depends on the mass MN1 and coupling Lam Parameter_Base* p_mn1 = RETRIEVE_PARAMETER(MN1); Parameter_Base* p_lam = RETRIEVE_PARAMETER(Lam);
+// We assign the name ``GammaN1'' to this parameter which will be used to retrieve it param_GammaN1::param_GammaN1() : Parameter_Base("GammaN1") { // GammaN1 depends on the mass MN1 and coupling Lam Parameter_Base* p_mn1 = RETRIEVE_PARAMETER(MN1); Parameter_Base* p_lam = RETRIEVE_PARAMETER(Lam);